How to get cheaper flights with a VPN + top 3 providers

 Does a free VPN work for booking flights cheaper?

-Yes, free VPNs work for booking cheap flights, but I don't recommend using them when searching for a cheap flight or any other occasion.
+Yes, free VPNs work for booking cheap flights, but I don't recommend using them when searching for a cheap flight or on any other occasion.
 Free VPNs may leak private information due to a lack of security features.
 If your VPN can’t keep your online data private, it might cause ticket prices to rise as your interest in a particular airline is recorded in your cookies.
-Moreover, free-of-cost VPNs come with small server fleets, resulting in a poor flight direction selection.
+Moreover, free VPNs often come with small server fleets, limiting flight direction selection.

 To get full access to a VPN service, you can always take advantage of free trials and money-back guarantees.
-Most premium VPN services allow you to test the services risk-free for over a month, so you get heaps of time to find cheaper flight tickets.
+Most premium VPN providers allow you to test the service risk-free for over a month, so you get heaps of time to find cheaper flight tickets.

 Here’s a quick overview of the free trials available from our recommended providers:

-- NordVPN – try out the service using a 7-day free trial and a 30-day money-back guarantee.
-After that, the pricing starts from only $3.39/month
+- NordVPN – try out the service using a 3-day free trial and a 30-day money-back guarantee.
+After that, the pricing starts from only $3.49/month

 - Surfshark – snatch a 7-day free trial, combine it with a month-long money-back guarantee, and enjoy this top-notch VPN for free for 37 days.
-The starting price is $2.19/month
+The starting price is $2.49/month

 How to book cheaper flights with a VPN – video guide